 Electronic OCLC #

 Dahal, Sirjana, "Eyes don't lie: understanding users' first impressions on website design using eye tracking" (2011).
 Masters Theses.
-Paper 5128.
+5128.